2021 Osaka building fire: Investigation

 A security camera in the building showed that the suspect tossed a bag, probably containing petrol, at the emergency exit.
 Tape is also believed to have been used to impede the use of the door.
 It is believed this was done so that clinic occupants would have a hard time evacuating.
 Investigators also found evidence of additional traps in the building.
 The suspect was found to possess a knife, and blocked a person who tried to run back towards the elevator.
 The victims, with the path to the exits blocked by fire, went into inner windowless rooms in the back of the clinic where they died.

 The suspect was in critical condition due to carbon monoxide poisoning and had cerebral hypoxia, severe brain damage, and did not regain consciousness.
 However, police were working on evidence against him.
 On 30 December, he died in hospital as a result of injuries sustained in the fire.
 Police stated that he was rescued from the fire showing no vital signs, and he was subsequently put on life support in hospital.
 The cause of death was recorded as carbon monoxide poisoning.

+Police also examined Tanimoto's financial circumstances in the years leading up to the fire.
+His only income, from renting out a house he owned in Nishiyodogawa Ward, ended in September 2020, and his bank balance, which had stood at roughly ¥1.5 million in January 2015, had fallen to zero by January 2021.
+He had unsuccessfully applied for public welfare assistance in February 2017 and again in May 2021; people close to the matter said his 2011 conviction for attacking his son made it difficult for him to find steady work afterward.
+Investigators treated Tanimoto's financial hardship as a possible contributing factor, though a definitive motive for the attack was never established.

+In March 2023, the Osaka District Public Prosecutors Office formally closed the case without indicting Tanimoto, since he had already died in December 2021.